numbats/iml/content/_index.md

 ## Schedule

 - Lectures: Tue 12:05-12:55; Fri 12:05-12:55 **All lectures are recorded, and the lecture time will operate as a Q&A session.
-You are encouraged to watch the recordings and bring your questioons to Q&A time.**
+You are encouraged to watch the recordings and bring your questions to Q&A time.**

 - Tutorials: Tue 1:05-2:25, Tue 2:35-3:55, Wed 1:05-2:25, 2:35-3:55, Fri 9:35-10:55 **ALL HAVE BEEN MOVED ONLINE** check moodle for zoom links  from your tutors
 - Note: You must **attend the tutorial that you have been assigned to.** Only in exceptional circumstances will changes be allowed, and they need to be approved by the chief examiner, one week in advance of the tutorial.
 [Moodle](https://lms.monash.edu/course/view.php?id=49079) is used for asking for help, marks and assignment turn in.